-&lt;sup>51 Ibid, at 3-8 (listing three factors that an arbitration panel will utilize when evaluating the first element and enumerating four for the second element).
+&lt;sup>52 Ibid, at 3-8 (listing three factors that an arbitration panel will utilize when evaluating the first element and enumerating four for the second element).

-&lt;sup>52 See ICANN Board Rationale of 18 March 2011 for Approving Registry Agreement with ICM's for .XXX sTLD, Section V, A, p.
+&lt;sup>53 See ICANN Board Rationale of 18 March 2011 for Approving Registry Agreement with ICM's for .XXX sTLD, Section V, A, p.
 18: "The negative community impact will most likely be on those that do not support the idea of the introduction of the .XXX sTLD.
 However, refusing to approve registry agreements with strings that do not have unanimous community support, is not an acceptable option as ICANN continues to move toward the introduction of even more new gTLDs."

-&lt;sup>53 ICANN, Applicant Guidebook, Module 3,, at 3-4.
+&lt;sup>54 ICANN, Applicant Guidebook, Module 3,, at 3-4.
 Community objections and limited public interest objections are handled by the International Center of Expertise of the International Chamber of Commerce (ICC).

-&lt;sup>54 ICANN, Applicant Guidebook, see Module 3, section 3.5.3.
+&lt;sup>55 ICANN, Applicant Guidebook, see Module 3, section 3.5.3.

-&lt;sup>55 This is also acknowledged in the ICANN Applicant Guidebook itself, see Module 3, section 3.5.3.
+&lt;sup>56 This is also acknowledged in the ICANN Applicant Guidebook itself, see Module 3, section 3.5.3.

-&lt;sup>56 Id. §4.1.
+&lt;sup>57 Id. §4.1.
 The Applicant Guidebook mentions that all applications for identical gTLDs will automatically be placed in string contention proceedings and all similar gTLD applications will be evaluated by a String Similarity Panel to determine whether the gTLDs would create a probability of consumer confusion.
 Id. at 4-3.

-28. The first application round of the ICANN's new gTLD Programme started on 12 January 2012 and ended in April 2012.
-On 'Reveal Day' on 13 June, it was announced that there were 1,930 applications: 84 of these were community applications and 230 of them had more than one applicant.
+1,930 applications: 84 of these were community applications and 230 of them had more than one applicant.